fkarg/fkarg.github.io/_posts/2020-12-29-longtermplans.md

 ---
 layout: post
 published: true
-title: 'Longtermplans: Goal Setting Workshop'
+title: 'Goal Setting Workshop'
 subtitle: how to set and achieve goals
 cover-img: 'https://alyjuma.com/wp-content/uploads/2016/10/lifepath.jpg'
 tags:
 - workshop
 ---
 This is the transcript of a pretty long workshop.
-It is among the most effective things I do every three months to keep me focused.
+It is among the most effective things I do every few months to keep me focused.

 This is an abridged culmination of the most effective exercises I found over the last few years.
 It does by far not include everything I came across, not even everything effective I came across.
 It's large enough the way it is right now already, and I'd much prefer it to be smaller rather than larger.

+You can find a presentation (in German) [here][presentation].

 * TOC